Massachusetts Alcohol Deliveries Surged During Pandemic

 Not everyone that has increased drinking while staying at home during the COVID-19 pandemic qualifies as having a drinking problem.
 However, when someone finds themselves exhibiting several of the classic criteria of alcoholism, they should consider the possibility they have developed an alcohol use disorder.
 In that case, consulting with a medical professional about quitting drinking safely is the best course of action.

 AdCare Treatment Centers helps patients not only withdraw from alcohol or other substances safely, but also learn the skills to be successful in long-term recovery.
-If you or a loved one is struggling with addiction, please reach out to an admissions navigator at to learn more about AdCare’s inpatient and outpatient programs and facilities in Massachusetts and Rhode Island.
+If you or a loved one is struggling with addiction, please reach out to an admissions navigator at to learn more about AdCare’s inpatient and outpatient programs and addiction treatment facilities in Massachusetts as well as our addiction treatment facilities in Rhode Island.